Brief Bio

 Honors, Awards, and Grants (Selected)

-- Grant ($100,000) from The Andrew W. Mellon Foundation for bridge funding phase of “The Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP)” (Role: Principal Investigator) (2021)
+- $100,000 grant from The Mellon Foundation for bridge funding phase of “The Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP)” (Role: Principal Investigator) (2021)

 - Level III Digital Humanities Advancement Grant ($282,905) from the National Endowment for the Humanities for the project entitled, “Automatic Collation for Diversifying Corpora: Improving Handwritten Text Recognition (HTR) for Arabic-script Manuscripts” (Role: Principal Investigator) (2020).